-90 Day Tin ne Chart This chart has 90 slots.
+90 Day Ti me Chart This chart has 90 slots.
 Each slot is a day of a semester.
 Use this chart to record your activity.
 Write the number of hours you spent learning or working on your class.
 Record your bi-weekly total.

-TOTAL HOURS SPENT (add up all of you r hours and enter r them in the box t o the right)
+TOTAL HOURS ├ ── ├ ── TOTAL HOURS SPEN T (add up all o of your hou urs and ente er them in t he box to t he right)